-GECX218 GEOSPATIAL MODELING & ANALYSIS L T P
+GECX218 SPATIAL DATA MODELING AND ANALYSIS L T P C

-- To equip the students with fundamental representation and analysis of geospatial phenomena and provides foundations in methods and algorithms used in GIS analysis. - To focus is on terrain modeling, geomorphometry, watershed analysis and introductory GIS-based modeling of landscape processes (water, sediment).
+- To impart knowledge on the fundamental representation and analysis of geospatial phenomena and provides the various methods and algorithms used in GIS analysis. - To focus in terrain modeling, geomorphometry, watershed analysis and introductory GIS-based modeling of landscape processes (water, sediment).
 The course includes analysis from lidar data, coastal change assessment and 3D visualization.